Protofall/Crayon-Game-Framework/Crayon/README.md

 + (DONE) Non paletted RGB565 loading/rendering support (!)
 + RAM/VRAM (And SRAM?) space debug (!)

-### Developer's Directory Design
+## Instructions on usage

+As of now when making a new project, you'll need to link the exact path to a crayon library (Unlike in real library where you can just do "graphics.h").
+Also I think your project directory and the Crayon directory need to have the same parent directory unless you modify the makefile to properly call Crayon's bash file

+Crayon's root:

+	+ code	//Contains crayon library stuff
+	+ makefile
+	+ make.sh

-root:
+Your Project's root:

 	+ assets/
 	+ cdfs/
-	+ code/crayon/	//Contains crayon library stuff
-	+ code/user/	//Contains the user's code
-	+ makefile
+	+ makefile	//Same makefile from Crayon directory
-	+ make.sh

 assets can contain a normal file system, but files/folders with crayon_x fields will be pre-processed.
 Basically the stuff inside there dirs will get processed and the processed result will be the cdfs directory.

 (Explain later what each field means)

-The picture formats are PAL4BPP, PAL8BPP, RGB565 (Opqaue) or ARGB4444 (Transparent).
+The picture formats are PAL4BPP, PAL8BPP, RGB565 (Opqaue), ARGB4444 (Transparent) or ARGB1555 (Punch-Through).

-Note: Its up to the artist/developers to make sure that the art assets meet the BPP requirements (OPAQUE and TRANSPARENT are 16BPP) and that the romdisk/textures/sound files will all fit in the Dreamcast's RAM nicely (ie. Not crash)
+Note: Its up to the artist/developers to make sure that the art assets meet the BPP requirements (OPAQUE and TRANSPARENT are 16BPP) and that the romdisk/textures/sound files will all fit in the Dreamcast's RAM nicely (Not crash)

-The crayon/ directory contains all the .c and .h crayon files used by the program
+The Crayon/code/ directory contains all the .c and .h crayon files used by the program, and every .c/.cpp file in "Your Project"s directory will also be compiled

 ### In assets